bcdataca/bcsa-bcdata/README.md

 ### Accessing the data

-Log in to [ubc.syzygy.ca](ubc.syzygy.ca) or [sfu.syzygy.ca](sfu.syzygy.ca) (respectively) using your CWL.
+Log in to <https://ubc.syzygy.ca> or <https://sfu.syzygy.ca> (respectively) using your CWL.
 Open a new Terminal by clicking New > Terminal.
 Navigate to a directory of your choice and write

     git clone https://github.com/bcdataca/bcsa-bcdata.git
     cd bcsa-bcdata